 Everything we might wish for our kids in this life—education, love, financial security, job satisfaction, health—pales in comparison to our prayer that they believe the gospel and be saved.

-Salvation is God’s job, but we knew we had an important role to play as Evan’s parents, and we didn’t want to blow it.
+Salvation is God’s job, but I knew I had an important role to play as Evan’s father, and I didn’t want to blow it.